steinwurf/kodo-cpp/README.rst

 To obtain a valid Kodo license **you must fill out the license request** form_.

-Kodo is available under a research- and education- friendly license, see the details in the LICENSE.rst file.
+Kodo is available under a research- and education-friendly license, see the details in the LICENSE.rst file.
 For commercial projects, see http://steinwurf.com/license/.